ifthikhan/blog-osaurs/posts/counting-sort.md

 occurences as its value.
 Once the iteration is complete the original list can be overwritten by replicating each key corresponding to the recorded value.

+A self balancing binary tree can be used instead of a dictionary which will allow to fetch the values in sorted order thus eliminating the step of sorting the keys when using a dictionary.

 Happy hacking :)